AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 Maintenance and update frequency
 --------------------------------
-:UK Gemini element: `Frequency of update <https://www.agi.org.uk/gemini/40-gemini/1068-uk-inspire-v2-2-datasets-and-dataset-series-requirements-and-guidelines#24>`__
+:Gemini: `Frequency of update <https://www.agi.org.uk/gemini/40-gemini/1068-uk-inspire-v2-2-datasets-and-dataset-series-requirements-and-guidelines#24>`__
-:INSPIRE equivalent: n/a
+:INSPIRE: n/a
-:ISO 19115 equivalent: MD_MaintenanceInformation.maintenanceAndUpdateFrequency
+:ISO19115: MD_MaintenanceInformation.maintenanceAndUpdateFrequency
-:Obligation/Occurance: Mandatory (dataset), Conditional (service) / Single
+:Obligation: Mandatory (dataset), Conditional (service)
+:Occurance: One

 :Definition:
 	Describes the frequency with which modifications and deletions are made to the data resource.
 Note that this identifies how often the updated